tooyangski/tickets-ms/README.md

 # tickets-ms
 Tickets Management System using MERN

-# root directory
 # npm run dev
+Must be in ROOT Directory
 To run the backend and frontend concurrently

-# cd frontend
 # npm start
+Must be in frontend folder
-To run the front end only
+To run the frontend only

-# cd backend
 # npm run server
+Must be in backend folder
 To run the backend only